Close Menu

 • Physical abilities

 Since Alzheimer’s disease gets worse over time, there is usually not a question about whether the disease will continue for 12 months or longer.
-In order for the SSA to pay you benefits, your medical condition must last 12 months or more.
-Instead, the only real question is whether your symptoms meet an SSA listing.
+In order for the SSA to pay you benefits, your medical condition must last at least 12 months.
+Instead, the only real question is whether your symptoms meet an SSA listing under step three.
 Or, if you do not meet or equal a listing, then the SSA will want to know if your symptoms prevent you from working a 40 hour work week.

 The listing the SSA uses for Alzheimer’s disease is Listing 12.02.
-To meet listing 12.02, you will need medical evidence showing significant decline under the Part A criteria.
-Next, you will need your doctor to explain in writing that your have one extreme or two marked impairments under Part B. Learn more about proving the Part B criteria.
+To meet Listing 12.02, you will need medical evidence showing significant decline under the Part A criteria.
+Next, you will need your doctor to explain in writing that you have one extreme or two marked impairments under Part B. Learn how to prove the Part B criteria.
 In the alternative, you can also win SSD benefits by meeting the Part C criteria.

 THE DIFFERENCES BETWEEN SSDI AND SSI BENEFITS